DimejiOladepo/Plagiarism_Detector_SageMaker/README.md

 # Plagiarism Detector with AWS Sagemaker

-This repository contains the Plagiarism Detector Project for Udacity Machine Learning Engineer Nanodegree.
+This repository contains the files for a project on plagiarism detection.
 It contains the jupyter notebooks and python files of the model and training.

 ### Project Details